Highways grass cutting, hedge and tree maintenance

 More regular grass cutting

 Local parish and town councils might want to cut grass more frequently or extensively than we offer.
-Parish and town councils have the option to carry out urban grass cutting themselves with a financial contribution from North Yorkshire Council.
+Parish and town councils have the option to carry out urban grass cutting themselves with a financial contribution from us.
 This contribution can only go towards cutting grass in areas that we would have cut if we were responsible for grass cutting.
 Any grass cutting outside of those areas must be paid for by the parish or town council.

 Private verges